calderete/blog.github.io/port.md

 * Rails: This app was built using ruby on rails
 * Heroku: It is deployed on a heroku server
 * bcrypt: I used bcrypt to handle passwords
-* Sublime: I use sublime as my text editor

 Click the link below to use the app